On this page:

 Setting Match Rule Priority

-If a business transaction could be detected by more than one match rule, the Priority field determines the order of precedence for the rules.
+If more than one match rule applies to a business transaction, the Priority field determines the order of precedence for the rules.
 The priority applies from highest number to lowest number, with 0 being the lowest priority.
-The rule with the highest number is matched first.
+The app agent matches the rule with the highest number first.

 - Custom rules with whatever priority always have higher precedence over the default auto-discovery rules.